hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

 Let's take a look.
 And I'll put this slide back up as a reminder of what we're testing.
 But I'll also change into live-coding mode here.
 And open up a terminal.

 ---
+# Scenario One
+## spec_helper.rb
+* the default spec_helper.rb file might need tweaking
+* it doesn't allow password authentication, which we need

+---
 # Scenario One, Static Stuff